Nexosis/nexosis.github.io/_guides/ApiKeys.md

 * API key is exposed publicly, such as a source code repo or in HTML or JavaScript source code.
 * A computer with the key stored on it was stolen or comprised.
 * You suspect unauthorized key use.
-* A developer with access to the key has left your company Primary Key.
+* A developer with access to the Primary Key has left your company.
 * Someone gained unauthorized access to your Nexosis Account.
 * When a key is old.
 The older a key is, the higher the probability it could have been compromised.